li5414/unity-asset-validator/README.md

 ```

 ## Override Config
 Not every validator is going to be needed or relevant in every project; the AssetOverrideConfig scriptable object provides a straightforward way of globally enabling or disabling specific validators in the project.
-One should already exist at the path 'Assets/JCMG/AssetValidator/Editor/Config/ValidatorOverrideConfig.asset' and if not will be created the first time validation is run.
+One should already exist at the path 'Assets/JCMG/AssetValidator/Editor/Config/ValidatorOverrideConfig.asset' and if not a default one will be created in memory.
 All validators will be enabled by default when first created.

 ## License
+AssetValidator
-unity-asset-validator Copyright (C) 2017  Jeff Campbell
+Copyright (c) 2018 Jeff Campbell

-unity-asset-validator is licensed under a
-Creative Commons Attribution-NonCommercial 4.0 International License.

-You should have received a copy of the license along with this
-work.
-If not, see <http://creativecommons.org/licenses/by-nc/4.0/>.
+Permission is hereby granted, free of charge, to any person obtaining a copy
+of this software and associated documentation files (the "Software"), to deal
+in the Software without restriction, including without limitation the rights
+to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+copies of the Software, and to permit persons to whom the Software is
+furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all
+copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+SOFTWARE.